 Timelines for COVID-19 test results can vary and may take several days.
 Individuals who test positive for COVID-19 will be contacted by Public Health.
 Once available, results may be accessed online or by calling Health Links at 204-788-8200 or toll-free at 1-888-315-9257.
 Individuals who provide a cellphone number at testing may receive a text message letting them know when their results are available online.

 - How to access your COVID-19 test results (Shared Health, October 2020)

 - Alternative Isolation Accommodations Available in Winnipeg: Referral Guide (Shared Health, December 2020)

-- Main Street Project shelter isolation community referral form (Shared Health, December 2020)
+- Main Street Project alternative isolation community referral form (Shared Health, December 2020)